owlcms/owlcms4-heroku-updater/README.md

-# Cloud Deployment Updater for OWLCMS4 Apps
+# Cloud Updater for OWLCMS4 Apps
 Updater for cloud installations of owlcms4 and publicresults

 #### Rationale